 Objectives and learning outcomes of the module

-By the end of this course, students:
+By the end of this module, students:

 - should be familiar with the salient features of Sufism